-The Vinalhaven Historical Society is open 6 days a week from June to September (Monday thru Saturday, 11am-4pm).
-We currently employ one full time Director and a part time Assistant Director, and are helped by many volunteers!
+The Vinalhaven Historical Society is open from June to September.
+We currently employ one part time Director, and are helped by a few special volunteers!
 We rely solely on donations from our visitors and members for our daily expences, archival material, and maintenence of the building.

-Founded in 1963, the Vinalhaven Historical Society is a volunteer organization for year-round and seasonal residents, and visitors to our beautiful island.
-Vinalhaven is one of the largest of the 14 year-round island communities remaining in Maine.
-The Vinalhaven Historical Society enriches the life of the island trough its efforts in collecting and cataloguing the fascinating history of our community.
+Vinalhaven is one of the largest of the 14 year-round island communities in Maine.
+The Vinalhaven Historical Society was founded in 1963, and we strive to enrich the life of the island trough efforts in collecting and cataloguing the fascinating history of our community.

 The Society has an extensive collection of photographic, genealogical, and vital records.
 The Museum houses atrifacts from the Civil War, Vinalhaven schools and homes, and tools for farming, fishing, and from the granite industry.